-- Organizations certified as 501(c)(3) nonprofits, towns, or schools are eligible to Prospective applicants may partner with a 501(c)(3) or a municipality, as co-applicants, to comply with this requirement.
+- Organizations certified as 501(c)(3) nonprofits, towns, or schools are eligible to apply.
+Prospective applicants may partner with a 501(c)(3) or a municipality, as co-applicants, to comply with this requirement.
 A letter of agreement of this partnership from the host entity must be included with the application, stating that they agree to be equally responsible for compliance with all grant requirements.

 - Organizations or projects must be based in one of the focus towns: Chester, Clinton, Cromwell, Deep River, Durham, East Haddam, East Hampton, Essex, Haddam, Killingworth, Lyme, Middlefield, Middletown, Old Lyme, Old Saybrook, Portland, or Westbrook.
 Proposals that focus on the Connecticut River corridor or Long Island Sound will be considered as long as there is a demonstrated impact in at least one of the focus towns.

 Programs, projects, internships, or capacity building initiatives within one or more of the Foundation’s priority areas are eligible for funding.
 Annual grants support both ongoing programs and start-up initiatives.
 The guidelines are purposely broad to encourage a wide range of applicants and innovative proposals.

 Grants generally range from $500 to $15,000.
 Multiple grants are awarded, however, only one grant in excess of $10,000 can be funded in a given year.
 For grant requests exceeding $5,000, the Grants Committee will schedule applicant interviews to augment the information provided in the application and may request interviews for other applicants as needed.